 Non-music majors as well as music majors may enroll in this course for credit.
 A performing ensemble designed to study a wide variety of music.
 The singers perform on campus as well as before civic organizations.
+Large ensemble courses may be repeated for credit.
 (D)